History of the Chinese Communist Party: Before the First Congress

 Location of the 1st National Congress of the Chinese Communist Party in July 1921, on Xintiandi, former French Concession, Shanghai.

-Marxist and socialist ideas began to take root in China towards the end of the Qing dynasty as Chinese intellectuals began studying the work of European philosophers.
-One of the earliest Chinese promoters of Marxism was Zhu Zhixin, a revolutionary author and close colleague of Sun Yat-sen who in 1905 published the first Chinese translation of The Communist Manifesto.
-Sun Yat-Sen was also an early proponent of certain socialist ideals, arguing that socialism and communism were both subsets of the doctrine of Minsheng, or People's Livelihood, an idea centered around the taxation of land.
-The CCP still claims descent from Sun Yat-Sen, viewing him as a proto-communist and one of the founders of their movement.
+Marxist and socialist ideas began spreading among Chinese intellectuals in the late Qing dynasty. as Chinese intellectuals began studying the work of European philosophers.
+One of the earliest Chinese promoters of Marxism was Zhu Zhixin, a revolutionary author and close colleague of Sun Yat-sen who in 1905 introduced and translated excerpts of The Communist Manifesto into Chinese.
+Sun Yat-Sen was also an early proponent of certain socialist ideals, arguing that the doctrine of Minsheng incorporated elements of socialism and communism, or People's Livelihood, an idea centered around the taxation of land.
+The CCP still claims ideological continuity with Sun Yat-Sen, viewing him as a precursor to the Chinese communist movement and one of the founders of their movement.
 Sun stated, "Our Principle of Livelihood is a form of communism".
-His widow, Soong Ching-ling, eventually became Honorary President of the PRC.
+His widow, Soong Ching-ling, was named Honorary President of the People's Republic of China in 1981.

 Following the 1919 May Fourth Movement, communism began to gain traction in China.
 During 1919 and 1920, reading groups focused on the study of Marxism began to develop in China, with participants who had been involved in political movements of the 1910s like Chen Duxiu and Li Dazhao, as well as younger activists including Mao Zedong.

 In the summer of 1919, the Russian Communist Party (Bolsheviks) decided to assist people of the Far East by establishing the Far Eastern Bureau of the Communist International.
 In April 1920, a Soviet Communist International (Comintern) agent Grigori Voitinsky was one of several sent to China, where he met Li Dazhao and other reformers.
 While in China, Voitinsky financed the founding of the Socialist Youth Corps.
 Voitinsky founded the Far Eastern Bureau of the Comintern at Shanghai.
 On 5 July, he attended a meeting of Russian communists in China to promote the establishment of the CCP.
 He helped Chen found the Shanghai Revolutionary Bureau, also known as the Shanghai Communist Group.
 Numerous Comintern agents went to China to help the Chinese and Koreans establish communist groups.
 Voitinsky provided these groups with promotional conference and study abroad expenses.

 In November 1920, Voitinsky, working with Chen Duxiu and others, issued The Chinese Communist Party Manifesto and started a monthly publication called The Communist Party.
 Voitinsky left the Republic of China in early 1921, prior to the founding meeting in July 2021.

-In June 1921, Henk Sneevliet (also known by the single name 'Maring'), a Dutch agent from the Communist International arrived in Shanghai, and arranged a meeting in a deserted girls' school in the French Concession to which thirteen of the fifty-seven declared Communists were invited.
-There, they proclaimed the establishment of the Chinese Communist Party.
+In early June 1921, two Comintern representatives, Vladimir Neumann, known as Nikolsky, and Dutch national Henk Sneevliet, known as Maring, arrived in Shanghai, and urged Li Da to call various communist cells in the country to come together for a national-level meeting to form a communist party.